Tymlez/guardian-terraform/README.md

 There are numerous problems associated with EKS that are documented in the code (for example, it is currently not possible to deploy Fargate profiles in EKS via Terraform), where possible I have added supporting documentation as to when this will be feasible.

+If you are moving to Terraform Cloud (Suggested!), you will need to change `providers-aws.tf` to use `tfe_output` instead of remote state, this is due to the ridiculous requirements of EKS needing to have a security group added by Kubernetes when creating a load balancer if you want to protect it from outside usage.

+Alternatively if someone wants to submit a PR on implementing a working WAFv2 with EKS, I would be happy to add it.

 ## Testing